Connecting to CSD3 via TurboVNC (3D Visualisation)¶

 The vncserver command will start a VNC session on the next available display number.
 The name of the display will be reported by the vncserver command in the form hostname:N where N is the display number.
 You will need to note the display number, and also remember the hostname in order to connect to the correct desktop later.

-Note that vncserver -list will list active sessions belonging to you which are running on the same node, and -kill can be used to terminate a specified display number.
+Note that vncserver -list will list active sessions belonging to you which are running on the same node, and -kill can be used to terminate a specified display number (for the 3D desktops, the showgfx and killgfx special commands make this easy).

 Having launched a VNC session on a login node, it is possible to log out of CSD3 while leaving the session, and applications within the session, running and to reconnect to it later, perhaps from a different location.
 Please try not to create multiple sessions on different nodes by accident - there is no reason for anyone to have more than one operating at a time since a single virtual desktop can display applications running on any CSD3 node (like any X windows display).